sandboxis/governance/README.md

 The project is written in Angular and Angular-CLI and is hosted on GitHub Pages.

+## How to run the project

+The project is build with Angular-ClI.

+With Angular CLI and dependencies installed, run `ng serve`

 ## How to Deploy

-ng build --prod --base-href "https://oursandbox.is" angular-cli-ghpages
+`ng build --prod --base-href "http://oursandbox.is"` `echo "oursandbox.is" > dist/CNAME`
+`angular-cli-ghpages`

 # Oursandbox.Is